Welcome

 -

 - Note there is one fewer class in the Autumn and Spring for Intermediate/Advanced dancers (Wednesdays).
 Prices are pro-rata.
-We do not charge for our AGM.
+We do not charge for our AGM in the summer term.

 Class fees cover the hall hire, public liability insurance, musicians insurance and any advertising costs incurred.
 We are a not-for-profit organization.